Auzlex/my-home-lab/README.md

 ## My Home Lab

 Welcome to the My Home Lab repository.
-This repo contains configurations and infrastructure documentation for my home lab, including my CI/CD setup.
+This repo contains configurations and infrastructure documentation for my home lab, as a DevOps CI/CD exercise.
 Just in case I forget anything or need to change anything with this current setup.

 ![alt text](docs/resources/myhomelab.png)

+This is v1 a manual orchestration setup. to understand the fundamentals in what goes into these automated systems.

+I have a runner node with an optional worker node which can be sent tasks via shell in ssh.
+Currently all my processes and workers have to be carefully handled manually to ensure smooth operation which is not ideal.

+so my next goal is to move along to automatic scheduling and orchestration.

 ### Documentation